Aethodia/Legislation/leg/LegalTextualSpec.rst

             #.
 The first section should be entitled 'Abstract', and should be compliant with this section's subsection(s).

                 #.
 This section should summarize what the law does.
                 #.
-It may also mention the law's purpose, and previous work in the area.
+This section may mention the law's purpose, and previous work in the area.
                 #.
-It may not be longer than 400 words [1]_.
+This section may not be longer than 400 words [1]_.
                 #.
 This section is not legally binding.

             #.
-The last section should be entitled 'Footnotes', and should be compliant with this section's subsection(s).
+The second section should be entitled 'Contents', and should be compliant with this section's subsection(s).

                 #.
-This section contains the contents of the various footnotes referenced throughout a law.
+This section contains the legislation itself.
                 #.
-This section may be left out if the law has no footnotes.
+This section is legally binding.

             #.
-No subsection of this section is legally binding.
+The third section should be entitled 'Footnotes', and should be compliant with this section's subsection(s).

                 #.
-Any intermediate sections should be compliant with this section's subsection(s).
+This section contains the contents of the various footnotes referenced throughout a law.
                 #.
-Such sections should have a title no longer than 4 words.
+This section may be left out if the law has no footnotes.
                 #.
-In laws with only one such section, that section should be entitled 'Contents'.
-                #.
-Such sections are not themselves legally binding.
+This section is not legally binding.
-                #.
-All subsections of such sections are legally binding.

         #.
 The contents of each law must additionally meet the formatting-requirements specified in this section's subsections.